lgonzalezrouco/pti/microservices/README.md

 Minikube related files can be deleted with:

-	minikube delete
+	minikube delete --all --purge

-WARNING: In case an attempt to run "minikube start" fails, before running it again it's necessary to clean up the local state by running "minikube delete".
+WARNING: In case an attempt to run "minikube start" fails, before running it again it's necessary to clean up the local state by running "minikube delete --all --purge".

 In case "minikube delete" fails: